adbar/trafilatura/docs/compendium.rst

 Data sparsity
 ~~~~~~~~~~~~~

 The above deals with texts published in the form of web pages.
 There are also a number of platforms and social networks which sadly cannot be comprehensively studied without the agreement of the company running them.
-It is although possible to gather data on a smaller scale (Barbaresi 2016).
+It is also possible to gather data on a smaller scale (Barbaresi 2016).

 The Web constantly evolves and hyperlinks cannot be expected to remain stable in time.
 Page display is also affected by technological or commercial evolutions, for example prominent news outlets may disappear behind pay walls.
 See the Wikipedia page on `link rot <https://en.wikipedia.org/wiki/Link_rot>`_ for ideas on how to prevent it (chiefly using clean URLs and web archives).